-- Bake: To bake Black Bean Burgers, place the baking sheet into a 375 degrees for 20 minutes, flipping the burgers after 10 minutes.
+- Bake: To bake Black Bean Burgers, place the baking sheet into an oven heated to 375 degrees for 20 minutes, flipping the burgers after 10 minutes.

 - Grill: These burgers hold up well when grilled.
 I do find it is best to freeze the burgers for 10-30 minutes before grilling to make them easier to handle on the grill.
 Simply place the baking sheet into the freezer for a few minutes if time permits before grilling.
 Grill over medium-high heat, on a greased grill for 4-5 minutes per side.